Search API Connector Documentation

 Import Netflix Data from RapidAPI to Google Sheets

 Welcome to the most efficient API Connector guide listed on this site :).
-It will show you how to get Netflix data in Google Sheets, using the API Connector add-on.
+It will show you how to get Netflix data in Google Sheets, using the API Connector add-on for Sheets.
 But more than that, it will show you how to connect Google Sheets to the thousands of other APIs listed in the RapidAPI marketplace.

 - Part 2: Create your API Request URL